khush-hii/Retool-Task/README.md

   /frontend
-    /retool_app             # Retool UI project files (hosted on Retool platform) README.md                 # This README file Contributing
+    /retool_app             # Retool UI project files (hosted on Retool platform) README.md                 # This README file
-If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 you're only testing the API, it is not necessary to visit http://localhost:3000/.
 Instead, you should test your actual API endpoints like: http://localhost:3000/tasks (to get the list of tasks) http://localhost:3000/tasks/1 (to get a task by ID)